 And while the magazine didn't write it explicitly, one would assume they also factored in his White Sox endorsement deal and the important role he played in seeing the GRAMMY’s change their stance towards considering stream-only albums for awards.
 (Whether the allegations that he doesn't pay producers also makes him a savvy businessman is open to debate.)

 It will be interesting to watch Chance’s next move.
-As his profile and business continues to grow, the record labels will no doubt be turning up the heat with checkbooks wide open to try and get a piece of the business.
+As his profile and business continue to grow, the record labels will no doubt be turning up the heat with checkbooks wide open to try and get a piece of the business.
 But as Chance has shown, sometimes it’s more lucrative to turn down even the all-powerful Kanye West and just do it yourself.